How Many Calories in Red Wine?

 • 84 x 7 = 588 calories in a whole bottle of 14% wine or 137 for a 175 ml glass

 As you can see, the calories go up as alcohol increases.
 So if you’re looking for a lower calorie red wine, choose one that is lower in alcohol.
-Here are three lower alcohol red wines we would recommend (below 12% ABV), or see more below.
-Find all our low alcohol organic wines here.
+Here are some lower alcohol red wines we would recommend (below 12% ABV), or see more below.

 Apart from alcohol level, sugar and density are the two most important factors contributing to calories in wine.
 As red wines are most often dry, they will have fewer calories than sweeter wines.
 Dessert red wines such as Port or Sherry will obviously have higher calories because they have higher levels of residual sugar.
 So if you’re after a lower-calorie red wine, choose something that is dry as well.
 Note: most of the organic red wines we stock are on the drier side.